 I’ve always believed being beautiful would promise love and a life with less heartache.

-I thought that working in the beauty biz would bestow me with more confidence, but occasionally my self-esteem seems nearly as pathetic now as it was prior to a parts profession.
+I thought that working in the beauty biz would bestow me with more confidence, but occasionally my self-esteem is as pathetic now as it was prior to a parts profession.

 Recently, I asked my husband, Chris, a sensitive question: “Ya’ ever think about me…getting older…ya’ know, with the cane, or like in a wheel chair kind of old?”